peterfelfer/AtomBlend-II/README.md

   - Circle around tip: Camera moves around the tip but stays at the same height<br/>
   - Spiral around tip: Camera moves spirally around the tip from top to bottom<br/>

+`File Format` - The file format of your rendering will be .avi.
+But first, all the frames will be rendered separately and will be converted to a video later.
+Here, you can choose the file format for these frames.
+You can select between .png, jpg and .tiff
 `Output Path` - Select the output path of your rendering<br/>
 `Preview` - Preview your rendering<br/>
 `Render` - Render a video of your tip.
 Currently only AVI files are supported. <b>Depending on your hardware and frame time, rendering may take a while!
 Try not to click anywhere while rendering as Blender may crash in that case.</b><br/>